spolly/photoreflectance/README.md

 * `prTDFF.m` Calculates photoreflectance spectra for a given set of inputs.
 * `prTDFFFit.m` Performs a fit of (n) oscillators against input data.
 * `prTDFFFitSetup.m` Sets starting conditions, as well as upper and lower bounds for the fit performed by `prTDFFFit.m`.
-* `prTDFFn.m` Defines a fittype string and vector of coefficients necessairy to fit (n) oscillators with.
+* `prTDFFn.m` Defines a fittype string and vector of coefficients necessary to fit (n) oscillators with.

 How to use these scripts
 ------------------------